rheehot/penpot-docs/technical-guide/developer/common.md

 ---
-title: 3.4.
-Common guide
+title: 3.2.
+Common Guide
 ---

 # Common guide

-This section intends to have articles that related to both frontend and backend, such as: code style hints, architecture dicisions, etc...
+This section intends to have articles that related to all submodules (frontend, backend and exporter) such as: code style hints, architecture dicisions, etc...

 ## Assertions

 Penpot source code has this types of assertions:

+### **assert**

-**assert**: just using the clojure builtin `assert` macro.
+Just using the clojure builtin `assert` macro.

 Example: